Restorative Justice Initiative

 In the 2005-2006 academic year, Dr. Mark Umbreit, served as the visiting Boden Professor at Marquette University Law School, and wrote the lead article in the Marquette Law Review's symposium on restorative justice, called "Restorative Justice in the Twenty First Century: A Social Movement Full of Opportunities and Pitfalls."
 Dr. Umbreit is a Professor and the founding Director of the Center for Restorative Justice & Peacemaking at the University of Minnesota, School of Social Work.
 The University of Minnesota recently recognized Dr. Umbreit with the Outstanding Community Service Award, a prestigious honor he shared with only five other members of the university system in 2006.
 He also serves on the faculty of the Center for Spirituality and Healing in the U.of M. Academic Health Center.
 He is an internationally recognized practitioner and scholar with more than 33 years of experience as a mediator, facilitator, trainer, researcher and author of six books and more than 130 other publications.
 As a practitioner, he specializes in facilitating a dialogue between family survivors/victims of severe violence, primarily homicide, and the offender.
 Dr. Umbreit is actively working with colleagues in Northern Ireland and Israel/Palestine on peacemaking initiatives.

-Dr. Umbreit will continue to serve as a part time faculty member at the Marquette University Law School, for the Spring semester of the 2013 academic year.
+Dr. Umbreit will continue to serve as a part time faculty member at the Marquette University Law School, for the Fall semester of the 2013 academic year.
 He again will teach one of his popular classes, "Peacemaking and Spirituality."
 In addition to his teaching duties, he also works with the Restorative Justice Initiative, serving as an advisor to the law students on their clinical restorative justice work.

 Dr. Umbreit's New Book Released